finbourne/lusid-sdk-python-preview/sdk/docs/AborApi.md

 code = 'code_example' # str | The code of the Abor.
 effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the TimeVariant properties for the Diary Entries.
 Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the DiaryEntry.
 Defaults to returning the latest version of each DiaryEntry if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing diary entries; this              value is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) limit = 56 # int | When paginating, limit the results to this number.
+If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results.
 For example, to filter on the DiaryEntry type, specify \"type eq 'PeriodBoundary'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the 'DiaryEntry' domain to decorate onto each DiaryEntry.
 These must take the format {domain}/{scope}/{code}, for example 'DiaryEntry/Report/Id'. (optional)